 We begin our easter celebration with an Easter Vigil service that begins just after dawn with the lighting of the new fire at All Saints, the oldest church in Western Australia still being used by a worshipping community.
 The Vigil service proclaims Jesus' passover from death to life in the context of the Old Testament stories of God's faithfulness and love.
 We renew the vows made for us at our baptism, and share breakfast after the service.

-At St Mary's we celebrate the Eucharist of the Resurrection and renew our baptism vows, concluding with brunch in the Minchin Centre.
+At St Mary's we celebrate the Eucharist of the Resurrection and renew our baptism vows, concluding with morning tea in the Minchin Centre.